geosolutions-it/MapStore2/docs/user-guide/widgets.md

 * Enter a **Class Label** to be used in the legend for the value entered in the *Class Value*

 !!!
 Note
-    The *Class Label* can be a **Custom Labels** with a '${legendValue}' used as placeholder for the Y Attribute.
+    For *Class Label*,  '${legendValue}' can be used as a placeholder for the Y Attribute (that can be further customized through the usual *Advanced Option*).

-En example of *Bar charts* with a color customization of string attribute can be the following:
+An example of *Bar charts* corresponding to this type of classification can be the following:

 <img src="../img/widgets/color-customization-alhanumeric-attribute.gif" class="ms-docimage"/>

 Through the <img src="../img/button/menu.jpg" class="ms-docbutton"/> button the user can add new values before through the <img src="../img/widgets/add-new-entry-before.jpg" class="ms-docimage"/> button or after through <img src="../img/widgets/add-new-entry-after.jpg" class="ms-docimage"/> button.

-#### Numeric Classification Attribute
+#### Classification Attribute of type Number

-When the values of a classification attribute are numeric by value, the user can:
+When the values of a classification attribute are numbers, the user can configure a color ramp and so:

 <img src="../img/widgets/numeric.jpg" class="ms-docimage" style="max-width:450px;"/>